janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Problem

 Many organizations today are collecting large amounts of telemetry data from their networks and data centers for a variety of purposes.
-Much (most?) of this data is funneled into a Time Series Database (TSDB) for display in a dashboard or further (AI-backed) processing and decision making.
+Much (most?) of this data is funneled into a Time Series Database (TSDB) for display in a graphical dashboard or further (AI-backed) processing and decision making.

-While this data collection is often handled using standard tools, there generally seems to be little commonality when it comes to what is meaured, how the data is aggregated, or definitions of the measured quantities (if any).
+While this data collection is often handled using existing and stable tools, there generally seems to be little commonality when it comes to what is meaured, how the data is aggregated, or definitions of the measured quantities (if any).

 Data science issues like adding overlapping quantities, adding quantities of different units of measurement, or quantities with different scopes, are likely common.
 Such errors are hard to detect given the ad hoc nature of the collection.
 This often leads to uncertainty regarding the quality of the conclusions drawn from the collected data.